 I actually didn’t realize this was a thing until I attended a photo workshops a few years back.
 In the workshop the photographer was talking about their process with their clients.
 When the topic of image editing came up the photographer stated.

 “If an image is good enough for our portfolio, we edit it ourselves.
 All other edits are outsourced to save us time.”

 I was blown away when I heard this.
 First, the photographer was basically telling us was that outsourced editing wasn’t high enough quality to be displayed in their portfolios.
 Second, this also meant the work the photographer showed in their portfolio wasn’t the same as what the client would receive.
 This is literally a bait and switch scenario.

 If you are worried about this, I would ask the photographer two questions.
 First, I would ask them who edited the photos in their portfolio.
 Second, I’d ask a follow up and make sure that the same person would be editing my photos.

 In conclusion, when choosing which Sonoma county portrait photographer to hire, you basically need to consider three main things.
 The types of portraits you want, the style you want them captured in, and how much you want to spend.
 It’s also critically important to make sure you like the person you hire, and beware of a few deceptive tactics some use.

 I hope this post helped answer the question of how to choose the right Sonoma county portrait photographer for you.
 If you like my philosophy and would like to book a photo shoot with me, feel free to reach out and I’d be happy to make that happen for you!

-If you found this article helpful, you can share it using the orange button in the lower left corner.
-Think I missed something?
-Please share your thoughts in the comments below so I can improve this post and make it better for everyone.
+If you found this article helpful, please share it!
+Think I missed something, tell me about it in the comments below so I can improve this post and make it better for everyone!